Healthdirect Free Australian health advice you can count on.

 What causes cystic fibrosis?

-Both parents must carry the faulty cystic fibrosis gene for the disease to be passed to their child.
-If both parents carry the gene, there is a 1 in 4 chance of it being passed on in each pregnancy.
+Both parents must carry the CF gene for the disease to be passed on to their child.
+If both parents carry the gene, there is:

 How is cystic fibrosis diagnosed?

-CF is usually detected in newborn babies through a neonatal screening test, known as the heel prick test.
+CF is usually found in newborn babies through the Newborn Screening Program, also known as the heel prick test.

 Management usually involves: